gamma-opt/p-Lagrangian_relaxation.jl/README.md

 * number_of_integer_decision_variables, number_of_continuous_decision_variables, number_of_constraints are defined per scenario,

-* Qdensity is a density of qudratic matrices,
+* Qdensity is a density of quadratic matrices,

 * is_fixed_int a string parameter and should be set to "no",

 * time_limit corresposnds to the time limit for gurobi solver allowed for solving the problem,

-* parallelised is a string papramter that is equal to "parallelised" if the computations should be performed in parpallel and to "non_parallelised" otherwise,
+* parallelised is a string papramter that is equal to "parallelised" if the computations should be performed in parallel and to "non_parallelised" otherwise,

 * seed is a necesarry parameter for a randomisation and can be set to any integer number.